sportsdunia logo

 Advertisement

-World's Richest Cricket Boards
+Which is the World's Richest Cricket Board?

-Cricket is not just a game; it is a multibillion-dollar international industry, with the richest cricket boards in the world at its financial core.
+Cricket is not just a game; it is a multibillion-dollar international industry, with the richest cricket board in the world at its financial core.
 These governing bodies are made for developing talent, staging domestic and international competitions, running team operations, and making money from sponsorships, media rights, and merchandising.
 A cricket board's financial health frequently reflects the popularity of the sport in its home nation, as well as its ability to effectively commercialise the game.
-In this article, we will take a look at the top 10 richest cricket boards in the world.
+In this article, we will take a look at the top 10 richest cricket board in the world.

-10. New Zealand Cricket Board (NZC)
+10. New Zealand Cricket Board (NZC) | ₹75 Crore

 richest-cricket-board-in-the-world